jameshfisher/jameshfisher.com/_posts/2020-08-06-smear-phishing-how-to-scam-an-android-user.md

 The recent incident at Twitter was traced to
 ["a phone spear phishing attack"](https://blog.twitter.com/en_us/topics/company/2020/an-update-on-our-security-incident.html).
-Though we don't know all the details, we know that phone spoofs can lead to massive breaches.
+Though we don't know all the details, we do know that phone spoofs can lead to massive breaches.
 Or, if your alignment is chaotic evil, you could send a message from your enemy to his boss, or a fake "drunk text" to his ex.